-The model was statistically significant with p<0.05, indicating that model was able to differentiate respondents who reported that socio-economic factors influencing youth participation in agricultural co-operative societies.
-The Omnibus Tests of Model Coefficients show that, predictor model of goodness of fit is better than the block 0 model fit where p=0.001(p<0.05) and the chi-square is 54.88.
-The results in the Table 14 show that the model as a whole explained 0.035 (Cox&Snell R Square) and 0.048 (Negelkerke R Square) of the variances in acceptable level.
-Hosmer and Lemeshow Test result in Table 13 also support our model as being well acceptable at standard level.
-Poor Hosmer and Lemeshow of Goodness of fit Test is when p<0.05 but for this model the result revealed that p>0.05(0.65).
-Therefore, the model (with set variables used as predictor variables) is better that the guesses showed in block 0.
+The model was statistically significant with p<0.05, indicating that model was able to differentiate respondents who reported socio-economic factors influencing youth participation in agricultural co-operative societies.
+The Omnibus Tests of Model Coefficients show that the overall model is significant as p=0.000(p<0.05) and the chi-square is 21.992.
+The results in the Table 15 also show that the model as a whole explained between 0.035 (Cox&Snell R Square) and 0.048 (Negelkerke R Square) of the variances in youth participation in agricultural cooperative societies.
+Hosmer and Lemeshow Test results in Table 15 show the goodness of fit of the model.
+Therefore, since the p>0.05(0.65), the model is of good fit.